jrsteensen/OpenHornet/ECAD/MANUFACTURING.md

 ## Step 4: Choose Components and Assembly Services (Optional)
 If you want JLCPCB to assemble the components onto your PCBs, you can choose from their component and assembly services.
 You'll need to upload a BOM (Bill of Materials) file and CPL positioning file that tells JLC the exact location that the components need to be placed.
 Again, Openhornet provides these documents in the same production_files folder for you to use.

 #### It is possible that JLC doesn't have an item in stock.
-You have a few options: choose a similiar piece that meets the specifications, provide your own components by using the Parts Manager located on their website, or ignore the missing parts and continue production with what they have available.
+You have a few options: choose a similar piece that meets the specifications, provide your own components by using the Parts Manager located on their website, or ignore the missing parts and continue production with what they have available.
 The majority of OpenHornet PCBs require only TOP level SMD (surface mounted device) Assembly.
 The Bottom Level is typically THT (Thru-hole technology) which can be soldered at home.
-Due to cost effectiveness and feasability, it is recommended to assemble layers that have SMD components.
+Due to cost effectiveness and feasibility, it is recommended to assemble layers that have SMD components.

 ### PCBA Type:
-Economic is cheapest, but if you assemble both sides, you'll have to choose Standard.
+The “Economic” option is the cheapest, but if you assemble both sides, you'll have to choose the “Standard” option.
 Some components require Standard to be selected and JLC will prompt you to change if needed.

 ### Assembly Side:
 Top Side.
 9/10 PCBs require Top Level assembly.
 If the parts are available and cost is of no concern, you can opt to have both sides assembled.